 - What software do you use for editing?

 This is pretty cut and dry because there are only a few video editing programs considered legitimate by the professional filmmaking community.
 The top 3 professional video editing programs are Premiere Pro, Final Cut Pro and Avid Media Composer.
 If the person you are interviewing does not use one of these programs you should probably consider moving on to the next candidate.

 We use Premiere Pro, which happens to be the same video editing software was used to edit Avatar, Deadpool and Gone Girl.
 Using Premiere Pro allows us to edit your film just like a Hollywood movie.
 It helps us make your film a work of art that you will treasure forever.

 Whether we’re talking about a wedding film, a feature film, a corporate film or a commercial.
 Color Correction is an extremely necessary editing tool.
 For example, indoor environments for conventions or wedding receptions often use fluorescent lighting.
 This is great for energy conservation but terrible for human skin tones.
 We all tend to look a little too Green or Blue under many types of fluorescent lighting.
 Most professional cameras have a White Balance function that can sometimes help with this issue.
 But the most reliable way to fix these kind of issues is in the editing bay with someone who is very skilled in color correction.

-Well this wraps up my blog about The 9 Vital Questions to ask a cinematographer or videographer BEFORE you hire them.
+Well that wraps up this blog.
 Thank you for taking the time to read this and I hope you found it helpful!
-Please feel free to leave comments and to continue to explore our website!
+Please feel free to leave comments and we hope you enjoy exploring our website!